Pick the Perfect Apple

 Apple Origins Skin Flesh Picked Keeps until Flavor Uses Also Try

-Gala 1960 Greytown, New Zealand: Kidd's Orange x Golden Delicious medium to small with eye-catching red/orange glow of a peach crisp and juicy, breaking Aug 18-30 through winter sweet, yet with a lively kick, crisp firm and juicy, a favorite for eating out of hand eating, pies, baking, sauce, salads Fuji, Jonagold
+Gala 1960 Greytown, New Zealand: Kidd's Orange x Golden Delicious medium to small with eye-catching red/orange glow of a peach crisp and juicy, breaking Aug 17-28 through winter sweet, yet with a lively kick, crisp firm and juicy, a favorite for eating out of hand eating, pies, baking, sauces, salads Fuji, Jonagold

 Geneva Early 1982 NY Ag Ex: Quinte x July Red large, cherry red over cream tender, aromatic flesh July 5-20 month after harvest piquant, aromatic excellent for sauces and pies Yellow Transparent, Lodi

-Ginger Gold chance seedling pretty, thin, pale yellow invitingly crisp and very juicy Aug 12-18 early Oct. sweet tart and spicy, very crisp, harbinger of fall season eating, sauce, pies, salads Swiss Gourmet, Honey Crisp, Jonalicious
+Ginger Gold chance seedling pretty, thin, pale yellow invitingly crisp and very juicy Aug 12-18 early Oct. sweet tart and spicy, very crisp, harbinger of fall season eating, baking, sauces, pies, salads Swiss Gourmet, Honey Crisp, Jonalicious

-Golden (Yellow) Delicious discovered 1914 WV flecked yellow skin non-browning flesh Sep 28-Oct 2 through Feb long a favorite, versatile apple, stays chunky when cooked, parent in numerous cross breedings eating, sauce, pies, baking, salads,freezing slices, drying Jonagold, Brock, Mutsu
+Golden (Yellow) Delicious discovered 1914 WV flecked yellow skin non-browning flesh Sep 23-27 through Feb long a sweet favorite, versatile apple, stays chunky when cooked, parent in numerous cross breedings eating, sauce, pies, baking, salads,freezing slices, drying Jonagold, Brock, Mutsu

-Golden Russet England, 18th Century fully russeted skin, bronze to green undertones incredible course and breaking flesh Oct 7-12 through January never judge an apple by its cover! perhaps our most flavorful variety, sweet, yet with acids, asian pear like except tarter, sweetens on storage, some prefer this apple in December because it keeps so well eating, pies, baking Hudson's Golden Gem, Stellar
+Golden Russet England, 18th Century fully russeted skin, bronze to green undertones incredible course and breaking flesh Oct 7-14 through January never judge an apple by its cover! perhaps our most flavorful variety, sweet, yet with acids, asian pear like except tarter, sweetens on storage, some prefer this apple in December because it keeps so well eating Hudson's Golden Gem, Stellar

-Gold Rush 1992 Purdue (PRI), Golden Delicious cross greenish yellow, often blushed, russeted breaking and crisp, very juicy mid-Oct keeps into Spring lively flavor, tart off the tree, mellows to a rich sweet/tart in storage, stores well all-purpose Swiss Gourmet, Jonalicious, Braeburn
+Gold Rush 1992 Purdue (PRI), Golden Delicious cross greenish yellow, often blushed, russeted breaking and crisp, very juicy Oct 25-31 keeps into Spring lively flavor, tart off the tree, becomes sweeter upon storage while maintaining sprightliness and crunch all-purpose Swiss Gourmet, Jonalicious, Braeburn

 Grimes Golden Discovered around 1800, WV distinctive golden apple freckled with large white lenticels similar to Yellow Delicious Sep 13-17 through Christmas an old classic, spicy sweet and aromatic with a hint of coriander, wonderful addition to cider eating, sauce, pies, salads, apple butter Yellow Delicious, Mutsu, Jonagold